Unpacking exceptional healthcare logos

 Out-of-pocket Health logo

-A sketch that da Vinci himself would envy, Out-of-Pocket uses a Caduceus staff combined with a shrug emoji, where the subject appears apathetically strangled vs healed to accurately convey the irony of our health system.
+A sketch that da Vinci himself would envy, Out-of-Pocket combines a Caduceus staff with a shrug emoji, where the subject appears apathetically strangled.
+This accurately conveys the irony of our health system as well as Nikhil's writing style and A+ memes.

 28. Prenuvo